 As stated in the Corporate Governance Guidelines, the Board appoints the Chairman of the Board, who may be an officer of the Company.
-The roles of Chairman of the Board and Chief Executive Officer may be held by the same person or by different people.
-The Corporate Governance Guidelines also provide that the members of the Nominating and Governance committee will select a Lead Director.
+The roles of Chairman of the Board and CEO may be held by the same person or by different people.
+The Corporate Governance Guidelines also provide that the members of the Nominating and Governance committee will select a Lead Director from any director that has served on the Board for at least a year.
 The entire Board annually reviews its leadership structure to assess what best serves the interests of the Company and our stockholders.
-Currently, the roles of Chairman of the Board and Chief Executive Officer are separated.
+Currently, the roles of Chairman of the Board and CEO are separated.
 The Board believes that our current governance structure, which consists of an Executive Chairman of the Board, an independent Lead Director, a Chief Executive Officer (who is also a director), and a majority of independent and engaged directors, is optimal for guiding our Company through both strong and challenging periods and maintaining the focus required to achieve our business goals.
 Further, the significant responsibilities of the Lead Director's role (as described below), along with completely independent Audit, Compensation and Nominating Committees, helps create a strong, independent and active board.